 - Number of touchpoints – It measures the total number of returning interactions made by the customer to get the right solution for the same issue.

 - The higher the CSAT score the better is customer satisfaction.
-You can collect real time customer feedback in scenarios such as: after a customer service conversation or after a support ticket is resolved successfully, to know what is or is not working.
+You can collect feedback in real time like just after purchase, to know what is or is not working.

 - In order to reduce your response time, you must either scale your support agents or use chatbots.
 Bots can handle the basic queries 24×7 when the agents are not available that reduces the number of support tickets.

 Have you bothered to know whether your customers are happy with your service quality, products or overall brand?
 If not you are missing out a key element that results in setting poor customer service examples – i.e. Customer Feedback

 As it said, “Your most unhappy customers are your greatest source of learning.
 Customer feedback is a vital ingredient for the success of every business.

 - Practice collecting customer feedback regularly.
 It will give a clear view of how your business is performing.
 You can identify the gaps between the customers and the business and end up with a product that is sheer perfection.
 It also opens up a conversation with customers and develops a long lasting relationship.

 - You can ask for feedback right after a customer service conversation, after a product demo or after a successful transaction.
 In order to value customer feedback and make it effective you have to analyze and act upon it.

 - Collect feedback from customers on a regular basis.
 Further, categorize it and share it with the respective departments to work on it.

 - Make a plan of action by consolidating all the results.
 Train your support team to ask the right feedback questions at the right time via the right channels.